|Venue: Queen Elizabeth Olympic Park, London Dates: 21-30 August|

 |Coverage: All England, Scotland and Ireland matches live on BBC Red Button, BBC Sport website, tablets, mobiles and app, plus selected commentaries on Radio 5 live sports extra.|

-Ireland face the Netherlands in the other semi-final, reaching the last four for the first time with a 2-2 draw against the Belgians in Pool B.
+Ireland booked their place in the semi-finals of the EuroHockey Championships for the first time after a 2-2 draw against Belgium in Pool B in London.